edden-gerber/edden-gerber.github.io/_neuroscience/analyze_fmri_data.md

 * Group level (or 2nd-level) analysis is the statistical analysis of your results (e.g. the subjects’ beta values or contrast t-values) across your subject sample.

 In working with this analysis pipeline and the provided scripts, you have three main options:
 1. Use the FSFast functionality up to and including first level analysis.
-This means that the final output will be cortical surface maps of beta-values (or t-values for contrasts) which you will read into Matlab (use the matlab function **XXX**) and apply group-level analysis or any other type of analysis yourself.
+This means that the final output will be cortical surface maps of beta-values (or t-values for contrasts) which you will read into Matlab and apply group-level analysis or any other type of analysis yourself.
 2. Use the FSFast functionality for the group-level analysis as well.
 This is not implemented in the scripts – you will just need to learn about the relevant commands from the documentation or recorded lectures and add them yourself.
 3. Use the FSFast functionality only up to the pre-processing step.
 This may be the case if you want to run the subject-level GLM yourself (if it is non-standard, or if you don’t want to use FSFast’s format for specifying the regression model).
-The **XXX** script will do this… XXX

-Another choice you will need to make is whether to use a common template cortical map for all your subjects or keep each subject’s individual anatomical brain morphology.
-The first option means that FreeSurfer’s surface registration (already applied to each subject in order to parcellate their cortical areas) will be used to map each subject’s functional data to a single common cortical template (the “fsaverage” template).
+Another choice you will need to make is whether to use a common template cortical map for all your subjects or keep each subject’s individual anatomical brain morphology:
+1. The first option means that FreeSurfer’s surface registration (already applied to each subject in order to parcellate their cortical areas) will be used to map each subject’s functional data to a single common cortical template (the “fsaverage” template).
 This should be your choice if you plan to run group-level analysis on a voxel-level, since you will have a single cortical surface with all subjects’ functional data time course mapped to each node.
 This will allow you for example to produce a cortical map of group-level effect size.
-The second option is to analyze each subject’s functional data in relation to their own cortical surface.
+2. The second option is to analyze each subject’s functional data in relation to their own cortical surface.
 This avoids any co-registration errors because there is no need to map one brain to another.
 A common application of this approach is region-of-interest-based analysis – for each subject define anatomical or functional ROIs (e.g. V1, FFA), and run group-level analysis of measurements extracted from those, thus avoiding the need to compare single voxels directly.
 This approach is useful for functional ROI based analysis since functionally-defined areas may not necessarily align anatomically across subjects on the common template.

 In the context of the _run_fsfast_ script, this choice will be reflected in how you configure your analysis in the “Create analysis configuration” code section (see below).

 ## Using the _run_fsfast_ script
-The script (available [here](...)) encapsulates the entire analysis pipeline after the anatomical and functional MRI images are downloaded from the scanner and placed in the experiment results folder.
+The script encapsulates the entire analysis pipeline after the anatomical and functional MRI images are downloaded from the scanner and placed in the experiment results folder.
 The script includes all analysis steps from anatomical scan processing up to 1st level analysis.

 Since FreeSurfer is not a Matlab library but is meant to be run from a Linux shell, whenever the script calls a FreeSurfer command it uses the system function, which outputs a string to the operating system.
 And so for example the Matlab command system('freeview') on a linux OS will run the freeview command as if it was run from the shell command line.

 The script is divided into code sections (signified by “%%” in Matlab), which can be run separately (press Ctrl-Enter or the “Run Section” button).
 It is also possible to run the entire script at once without stopping, or call it from another script (for example within a loop that calls it for each subject).

-An overview of the code sections is as follows:
+### Explanation of _run_fsfast_'s code sections
 * **Set global parameters**: Define constants that are the same for all subjects, like the basic directory structure and software libraries paths.
 * **Set subject parameters**: Define subject-specific parameters.
 Subjects are defined with a subject ID.
 If a subject ID is not provided (e.g. from another script calling this one), you will be prompted to provide it.
 *	**Create subject folders and subjectname file and convert T1 DICOM to nifty**: This section will: 1.
 Create the folder structure for the new subject within the anatomy and fsfast analysis folders; 2.
 Create a subjectname file, a simple text file used by the FreeSurfer software; Convert the anatomical T1 scan from DICOM to nifty format (using the MRIcron software).